-There are a number of model uncertainties affecting the outcome of this work.
 Although the maximum background albedo values of FNFI land cover classes in this study are broadly consistent with the summertime albedo values derived especially for two observation stations in Finland in Kuusinen et al. (2013), the estimated albedo for land cover classes in high-latitude areas show variations in a range of studies.
-The

-Biogeophysical impacts of peatland forestation on regional climate changes in Finland mean summertime albedo for Coniferous Forest is only 0.079 in Hollinger et al. (2010), while it is 0.119 in our study.
-We used a summer albedo for Broad-leaved Forest of 0.146, which is higher than the albedo values for Deciduous in Kuusinen et al. (2013), but it is still lower compared to 0.156 for aspen in Betts and Ball (1997) and 0.152 for deciduous in Hollinger et al. (2010).
-The cropland albedo is 0.189 in Hollinger et al. (2010), and it is much higher than the cropland albedo of 0.156 used in our study.
-In the middle boreal zone of Finland, the albedo of Peat Bogs and the albedo of forest are, on average, 0.145 and 0.115 in Solantie (1988), respectively.
-Thus, compared to those values, our lower albedo for Peat Bogs and higher albedo for forest (even only considering Coniferous Forest) may underestimate the warming effect contributed by more absorbed solar radiation.
-However, it is hard to say because higher temperatures could enhance ET.
-Furthermore, even albedo values of same land cover class could be different in different parts of Finland.
+The mean summertime albedo for coniferous forest is only 0.079 in Hollinger et al. (2010), while it is 0.119 in our study.
+We used a summertime albedo for broad-leaved forest of 0.146, which is higher than the albedo values for deciduous in Kuusinen et al. (2013) but still lower than 0.156 for aspen in Betts and Ball (1997) and 0.152 for deciduous in Hollinger et al. (2010).
+The cropland albedo is 0.189 in Hollinger et al. (2010), much higher than the cropland albedo of 0.156 used in our study.
+In the middle boreal zone of Finland, the albedo of peat bogs and the albedo of forest are, on average, 0.145 and 0.115 in Solantie (1988) respectively.
+Thus, compared to those values, our lower albedo for peat bogs and higher albedo for forest (even only considering coniferous forest) may underestimate the warming effect contributed by more absorbed solar radiation in the non-snow-covered period.
+However, it is hard to estimate the overall influence on surface temperature because ET may be enhanced from increased net surface solar radiation.
+Furthermore, even albedo values of the same land cover class could be different in different parts of Finland.
 In Solantie (1988), the mean albedo of barren bogs in southern Finland and of the concentric raised bogs in the middle of Finland is only 0.128.
-Also, recent studies show that forest albedo is influenced by stand density and understory in different sites (Bernier et al., 2011).
+Recent studies show that forest albedo is influenced by stand density and understory in different sites (Bernier et al., 2011).